oliversavio/oliversavio.github.io/_posts/2021-04-14-softmax-activation-function-explained-with-code.md

 \\[
     \begin{bmatrix} 0.0285 \\\ 0.7643 \\\ 0.2070 \end{bmatrix}
 \\]

 ## The code
+**Note: These code examples are for educational purposes only and are in no way intended to be used in production.**

-We'll be extending the concepts explained in my previous post on "[Gradient descent with code][old-post]" with matrix operations, considering an oversimplified nerual network with a single linear layer.
-This should give you the intitution of what the activations look like with and without using the softmax layer.
+We'll be extending the concepts explained in my previous post on "[Gradient descent with code][old-post]" with matrix operations, considering an oversimplified neural network with a single linear layer.
+This should give you the intuition of what the activations look like, with and without using the softmax layer.

 _Note: We'll be using the `gonum` library to represet our matrices and perform operations on them._